postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 At PostgresML, we are very concerned with scale.
 Our engineering background took us through scaling PostgreSQL to 100 TB+, so we're certain that it scales, but could we scale machine learning alongside it?

-In this post, we'll discuss how we horizontally scaled PostgresML to achieve more than **1 million XGBoost predictions per second** on commodity hardware.
+In this post, we'll discuss how we horizontally scale PostgresML to achieve more than **1 million XGBoost predictions per second** on commodity hardware.

 If you missed our previous post and are wondering why someone would combine machine learning and Postgres, take a look at our PostgresML vs. Python [benchmark](/blog/postgresml-is-8x-faster-than-python-http-microservices).